tenlevels/spruce/README.md

 WHAT WAS DONE:

- - All emulators and cores set to Onion default (originally).
+ - All emulators and cores configured and performance considered..
-  Changes have been made such as GBA and CPC.
-We will keep exploring the best options.

  - Performance and overclock adjustments set.
 No need to change cpu (keep on default)